 184 4.
 Environmental Consequences 4.1 Introduction TABLE 4.1-7 (Continued) FUTURE FORESEEABLE PROJECTS ALONG THE I-10 CORRIDOR (Eastern Riverside County) Project Name; ID # Agency ID Location Ownership Status Acres Project Description Y This row intentionally left blank.
-Z Eagle Mountain; Eagle Mountain, L.H.
+Z Eagle Mountain Eagle Mountain, L.H.
 Renewables BLM application pending.
+Application date December 2009.
+2,690 The proposed wind energy testing facility would consist of two meteorological towers at the Eagle Mountain site, each 197 feet high, to passively collect and record data year round.
+The total disturbance would be 1.13 acres for both towers (BLM, 2011h).
+AA Desert Center II Four miles north Ridgeline Energy, BLM application pending.

+---

-Application 2,690 Wind energy testing facility consisting of two meteorological CACA 51664 north of Desert date December 2009. towers.
-Each tower would be 197 feet high and would passively Center collect and record data year round.
-Total disturbance would be 1.13 acres for both towers (BLM, 2011h).
-AA Desert Center II; Four miles north Ridgeline Energy, BLM application pending.
-Application 260 20 MW solar PV project occupying 130 acres of a 260 acre CACA 052344 east of Desert LLC date September 2010.
-ROW area.
-The facility would utilize a single-axis tracking Center system.
-Transmission infrastructure would be built over a 350 foot span to connect with the existing SCE 161 kV Blythe-Eagle Mountain transmission line (Ridgeline Energy, LLC, 2010b).
-AB This row intentionally left blank.
-AC McCoy Solar Approximately McCoy Solar, Approved by BLM in 2013; Riverside 4,496 Up to 750 MW solar PV project on 4,019 acres of public land Energy Project; 13 miles west of LLC (NextEra) County Draft EIR in preparation. and 477 acres of private land.
-CACA-048728 Blythe, Ca. South of I-10 AD Blythe Mesa Solar Approximately Renewable RRG submitted applications to 3,660 485 MW PV solar project to be constructed on 3,660 acres.
-Energy Project; 5 miles west of Resources Riverside County for a CUP and PUP; Project components would include a solar array, three CUP 3670, Central Blythe and Group, Inc. an NOP was issued in November substations, two operation and maintenance buildings, a new PUP 913 40 miles east of 2011.
-8.4 mile long 230 kV double circuit gen-tie line and other related Desert Center infrastructure.
+I have focused on clear instances of coreference in the text that you provided, updating noun phrases were relevant to enhance clarity.The application for the 20 MW solar PV project involves occupying 130 acres of a 260-acre CACA 052344 east of Desert LLC, dated September 2010.
+The right-of-way (ROW) area facility would utilize a single-axis tracking Center system.
+Transmission infrastructure would be built over a 350-foot span to connect with the existing SCE 161 kV Blythe-Eagle Mountain transmission line (Ridgeline Energy, LLC, 2010b).

+McCoy Solar was approved by BLM in 2013; Riverside County Draft EIR is in preparation for McCoy Solar, a project proposed by NextEra LLC.
+This project is up to a 750 MW solar PV project on 4,019 acres of public land and 477 acres of private land, identified as CACA-048728, located 13 miles west of Blythe, CA, south of I-10.

+Approximately 5 miles west of Central Blythe and 40 miles east of Desert Center, Renewable Resources Group, Inc. submitted applications for a CUP and PUP for the Blythe Mesa Solar Energy Project.
+This is a 485 MW PV solar project to be constructed on 3,660 acres.
+Project components would include a solar array, three substations, two operation and maintenance buildings, a new 8.4-mile-long 230 kV double circuit gen-tie line, and other related infrastructure.
 The project would interconnect with the CRS.
-(Riverside County Planning Department, 2011).
-SOURCE: Riverside County 2013a, b; Riverside County Planning Department, 2011; Riverside County Planning Department, 2005; City of Blythe 2013; CEC 2010; BLM 2011a, b, 2013a, b, c, d, e, f, g, h, i; DOE and BLM, 2011; BrightSource Energy, Inc, 2013.
-Palen Solar Electric Generating System Draft SEIS 4.1-23 July 2013
+An NOP was issued for this project in November 2011 (Riverside County Planning Department, 2011).

+These descriptions are sourced from Riverside County 2013a, b; Riverside County Planning Department, 2011; Riverside County Planning Department, 2005; City of Blythe 2013; CEC 2010; BLM 2011a, b, 2013a, b, c, d, e, f, g, h, i; DOE and BLM, 2011; BrightSource Energy, Inc, 2013.